-If you've ever looked at a recipe for pickles or chutneys (like our tomato chutney posted last week), you may have encountered an ingredient simply called "pickling spice."
+If you've ever looked at a recipe for pickles or chutneys, you may have encountered an ingredient simply called "pickling spice."
 What's in pickling spice, and should you buy it premixed or make your own?

 Pickling spice is a blend that stands up well to the pickling process and lends complex flavor to preserved fruits and vegetables.
 It can also be used in stews and other vegetable and meat dishes.
 It usually includes whole or crumbled spices rather than ground.
 The mixture is often tied in cheesecloth, added during cooking, and then removed.

 The precise blend can vary by individual cook and manufacturer.
 Most include the following basic spices:

 Other spices may include:

 • celery seeds

 • dried chili peppers (whole or flakes)